 [R-6.15.5.3-005] The MCX Service shall provide a mechanism for an MCX Service Administrator to configure whether MCX Service Ad hoc Group Communication is allowed on the MCX system regardless of individual MCX User authorizations.

+[R-6.15.5.3-006] The MCX Service shall provide a mechanism for an MCX Service Administrator to configure which MCX Users are authorized to combine Ad hoc Group Communications.